swaptacular/swpt_ca_scripts/README.md

    directly on the server, so that the private key never "leaves" the server on which it has been generated.

-   To generate a public/private key pair for your server, use the `generate-serverkey` command, specifying the filename (without the file extension), of the files to be created (in this example, "myserver"):
+   To generate a public/private key pair for your server, you may the `generate-serverkey` command, specifying the filename (without the file extension) of the files to be created (in this example, "myserver"):

    ```shell
    $ ./generate-serverkey myserver